lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 For ease of exposition I show states with only two districts, but the analysis extends to states with any number of districts.
 (Plots of the other eight states are available in my GitHub repository).
-I also use Polsby-Popper to represent the other two dispersion-based compactness metrics as my explanations are similarly applicable to those metrics.
+I also use Polsby-Popper to represent the other two geometric compactness metrics as my explanations are similarly applicable to those metrics.

 ![Population density plot of New Hampshire.
 Each dot represents roughly 600